Cultural organizations across the nation host documentary and discussion about John Lewis

 In addition to the documentary, patrons will get access to videos of Oprah Winfrey interviewing Lewis shortly before his death and of director Dawn Porter with two of the original Freedom Riders — activists, including Lewis, who rode buses throughout the South in 1961 to challenge segregation.

 The program concludes with a live virtual discussion Sept.
-21 at 7 p.m. with Porter, Smithsonian Secretary Lonnie G. Bunch III, Newark Mayor Ras Baraka and Khalil Gibran Muhammad, Professor of History, Race and Public Policy at Harvard University.
-(Links to rent the documentary and register for the virtual discussion will be posted on the Kennedy Center’s website on Sept.
-14.)
+21 at 7 p.m. with Porter, Smithsonian Secretary Lonnie G. Bunch III, Newark Mayor Ras Baraka and Khalil Gibran Muhammad, professor of history, race and public policy at Harvard University.

 Released this summer, the documentary features archival photographs, rare video and candid conversations with Lewis and fellow politicians and activists.
-It tracks the Alabama native’s rise in the Civil Rights movement and his long career in Congress, where he introduced the bill creating the National Museum of African American History and Culture.
+It tracks the Alabama native’s rise in the civil rights movement and his long career in Congress, where he introduced the bill creating the National Museum of African American History and Culture.

 “It captures the personality of John Lewis,” said Bunch, NMAAHC’s founding director.
 “In some ways it is easy to capture the history, but [the movie] captures the personality, in a way that helps us understand the strength of this man.
 People didn’t know how funny he was, how generous he was.
 And how he really did go out of his way to make life easier for other people.”